natanchester/Nowtomation_Dynamimages/README.md

 2. --> npm update.
 3. --> Set your token and session secret in the .env file.
 4. --> Use the /register endpoint along with the token you defined to create your login.
-5. --> Run the program with the 'node server.js' command.
+5. --> Run the program with the 'npm start' command.
 6. --> The program will run on port 3000 (https://localhost:3000/Dynamimages).
 To access it from a domain without needing to specify the port, use a reverse proxy with NGINX.

 *Any ideas, opinions or requests about the project send to the email 'natanchester665@gmail.com'.